Beliavsky/Alan-Miller-Fortran/README.md

 [as60.f90](https://jblevins.org/mirror/amiller/as60.f90) Calculates the eigenvalues/vectors of a real symmetric matrix.

+### Linear Regression
+[as110.f90](https://jblevins.org/mirror/amiller/as110.f90) Lp-norm fitting of straight lines, particularly for 1 <= p <= 2, by extension of an algorithm of Schlossmacher.

+[as132.f90](https://jblevins.org/mirror/amiller/as132.f90) Minimize the sum of absolute deviations for a simple Y on X linear regression.

+[as132.f90](https://jblevins.org/mirror/amiller/as132.f90) Minimize the sum of absolute deviations for a simple Y on X linear regression.

+[as135.f90](https://jblevins.org/mirror/amiller/as135.f90) Min-Max (L-infinity) estimates for linear multiple regression, includes a test program.

+[as282.f90](https://jblevins.org/mirror/amiller/as282.f90) Robust regression using the least median of squares (LMS) criterion.
+There is also a test program: [t_as282.f90](https://jblevins.org/mirror/amiller/t_as282.f90)

 ### Optimization
 [as298.f90](https://jblevins.org/mirror/amiller/as298.f90) Hybrid minimization routine using simulated annealing and a user-supplied local minimizer.
 You should also look at Dr. Tibor Csendes' global optimization package.